Sunday 17 July 2011

 Simmer Dim St Ninian's Isle

 I had heard a lot about Simmer Dim, the twilight of a Shetland summer evening.
 Daylight can last 19 hours or so around the summer solstice and even at the midnight hour there is enough light if the skies are clear to walk and enjoy the spectacular sunsets.
 I spent most of May and June in Shetland so I was able to experience the joy of these days on several occasions.
-There is a milky soft light that envelopes the landscape and creates a serene sense of fulfillment.
+There is a milky soft light that envelopes the landscape and creates a serene sense of fulfilment.
 Simmer Dim was far more inspirational than I had ever expected.

 I was fortunate to have been there during a drier and sunnier summer when Shetland was a magical place and I had the company of a couple of Shetlanders who were happy to encourage and then tap into my sense of wonderment.
 Summer was certainly a huge contrast to the dark, wet, windy days of December and January when Shetland's weather conspires to keep most folk indoors.